 - Creating shared meaning

 In his book The Seven Principles for Making Marriage Work, co-authored with Nan Silver, John Gottman wrote, “Although you may feel your situation is unique, we have found that all marital conflicts fall into two categories: Either they can be resolved, or they are perpetual, which means they will be part of your lives forever, in some form or another.”
-Unfortunately, Gottman says, 69% of marital conflicts are perpetual problems, and these are of particular focus in much of the work performed by Gottman Method therapists.
+Gottman says that 69% of marital conflicts are perpetual problems, and these are of particular focus in much of the work performed by Gottman-trained therapists.

 The Gottman Method is designed to support couples across all economic, racial, sexual orientation, and cultural sectors.
+Research has shown Gottman Method Couples Therapy to be effective for treating same-sex relationships.
 Some of the relationship issues that may be addressed in therapy include:

 - Frequent conflict and arguments